AriaSalvatrice/AriaModules/README.md

 Thanks to [Omri Cohen](https://www.youtube.com/channel/UCuWKHSHTHMV_nVSeNH4gYAg) for covering my modules.

-Thanks to [Sophie Leetmaa](https://../azure-pipelines.ymlsophieleetmaa.com) and [Ken McAloon](https://whatsinaname.xyz/) for latin language translations.
+Thanks to [Ken McAloon](https://whatsinaname.xyz/) for Latin language translations.

-Thanks to a different [Sophie](https://twitter.com/DreamyDoric) for music theory advice.
+Thanks to [Sophie](https://twitter.com/DreamyDoric) for music theory advice.

 Thanks to [Heavy Viper](https://rekkanogotoku.com/) for years of inspiring conversation about synths and music.